rudra-sett/vedira-api/README.md

 *Serverless educational platform built with AWS Lambda*

 Please note that you will see references to "Lesson Buddy" in this repository; this was an old name before we renamed our product to Vedira.

-Please note that you will see references to "Lesson Buddy" in this repository; this was an old name before we renamed our product to Vedira.